novalagung/muslimboard/README.md

 - Any browser addons marketplace has strict rules over a lot of things! especially Google.
 Not every approach is allowed, especially if it is risky from the security perspective.
 - Muslim Board extension needs to work well across any computers, any browsers, on any condition: slow internet, offline mode, low-spec computer, etc.

     - Certain images are loaded locally.
-These images will boost the performance during the first installation and it'll be useful when there is no internet (offline mode).
+These images will boost the performance during the first load and it's very useful when it's offline mode (no internet).

 - Performance is one of few key points in the development of Muslim Board.
 - External requests are strictly monitored and controlled.